Michael Harris II Preview, Player Props: Braves vs. Cubs

 Michael Harris II At The Plate

-- Among the qualified hitters in MLB, he ranks 11th in batting average, 72nd in on-base percentage, and 39th in slugging.
+- Among the qualified hitters in MLB action, he ranks 11th in batting average, 68th in on-base percentage, and 38th in slugging.

+- In 68.7% of his 134 games this season, Harris II has picked up at least one hit.
+He's also had 33 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.